iechor/docs/content/engine/api/sdk/_index.md

 ---
-title: Develop with Docker Engine SDKs
+title: Develop with iEchor Engine SDKs
-description: Learn how to use Docker Engine SDKs to automate Docker tasks in your language of choice
+description: Learn how to use iEchor Engine SDKs to automate iEchor tasks in your language of choice
-keywords: developing, sdk, Docker Engine SDKs, install SDKs, SDK versions
+keywords: developing, sdk, iEchor Engine SDKs, install SDKs, SDK versions
 aliases:
 - /engine/api/sdks/
 - /develop/sdk/
 ---

-Docker provides an API for interacting with the Docker daemon (called the Docker Engine API), as well as SDKs for Go and Python.
-The SDKs allow you to efficiently build and scale Docker apps and solutions.
-If Go or Python don't work for you, you can use the Docker Engine API directly.
+iEchor provides an API for interacting with the iEchor daemon (called the iEchor Engine API), as well as SDKs for Go and Python.
+The SDKs allow you to efficiently build and scale iEchor apps and solutions.
+If Go or Python don't work for you, you can use the iEchor Engine API directly.

-The Docker Engine API is a RESTful API accessed by an HTTP client such as `wget` or `curl`, or the HTTP library which is part of most modern programming languages.
+The iEchor Engine API is a RESTful API accessed by an HTTP client such as `wget` or `curl`, or the HTTP library which is part of most modern programming languages.

 ## Install the SDKs